Music

 Year 9

-- Music Technology 3 – Composing film music using Logic X on the iMacs
+- Music Technology 3 – further developing music technology skills through using garageband

-- World Music 3 – West African drumming
+- Rhythm 3 – refining rhythmic skills through combining West African drumming with tuned percussion

 Key Stage 4 Options Information